 The first phase of the project was expected to begin in 2013 and was scheduled to be finished by 2016 at a projected cost of $70 million.
 3 Phase two, which could cost $80 million and take a decade to complete, included plans for the restaurant, hotel, and marina.

-On December 8, 2016, the Goren Group was awarded $5 million from the state’s Economic Development Council towards the stabilisation of the power plant, estimated to cost $15.3 million.
-6 Work involved cleaning the site, stabilising floors, ceilings, and walls 3 and was completed in October 2017.
+On December 8, 2016, the Goren Group was awarded $5 million from the state’s Economic Development Council towards the stabilization of the power plant, estimated to cost $15.3 million.
+6 Work involved cleaning the site, stabilizing floors, ceilings, and walls 3 and was completed in October 2017.
 7